Coins of quality - The Art of Coins

 above crown dividing date, 1554

 Only three specimens of this remarkable pattern are known.
-It was recorded in the BNJ in 1911 that three were known.
 Two are in museums, the Hunterian, Glasgow and the British Museum, and the third and best formed and Very Fine+ lot 1935 in the famous R C Lockett sale in 1956.
 320 gbp.

 Ex Prince of Montenuovo,